shadowezz/Productiv/docs/UserGuide.md

 * `CONTACTS` represents the contacts involved in the meeting.
 It is a comma-separated string of the index numbers of these contacts, as specified in the contact list.
 * `LOCATION` is the location of the meeting.
+* As you might want to take note of the meetings that your team has, meetings can overlap.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 Input an estimate end date time for the meeting if there is none specified.